Are you up to speed on airgun law? Can a parent, friend or relative buy a youngster an airgun for a birthday or Christmas?

 A: It is against the law for anyone under the age of 18 to buy or own an airgun or airgun ammunition, even if it is given as a gift.
 An adult aged 18 or over can, however, buy and own a legal-limit (sub12ft/lb) airgun and allow a child as young as your son to shoot under very close supervision on his or her own property or on land where they have permission to shoot.
-Some parents might regard this arrangement as buying an airgun for their child, but the airgun is owned, kept and controlled by the parent.
+Whilst you might think that this is buying an airgun for your son, in fact the airgun must be owned, kept and controlled by the parent.

-- In Scotland, you need an Air Weapon Certificate or a visitor permit to use, possess, purchase or acquire an air weapon.
+- The law is different in Scotland.
+There you need an Air Weapon Certificate or a visitor permit to use, possess, purchase or acquire an air weapon.

-- It is an offence for any person to use an air weapon for firing a pellet beyond the boundaries of any premises.
+- Those using air rifles should take careful note of boundaries.
+If an air pellet is fired that goes beyond the boundaries of any premises then an offence has been committed.
+(Read this useful article on garden airgunning and use of safe backstops.)
 This includes a supervising adult who allows a person under the age of 18 to use an air weapon for firing a pellet beyond the boundaries of any premises.

 - Airguns with a muzzle energy of more than 12ft/lbs can only be held on a firearm certificate

 How old do you have to be to use an airgun?

 Under 14 years

 - An air weapon can be used under supervision on private premises with permission from the occupier – normally the owner or tenant.